Mojoryson/Streamlit/Workouts/README.md

-# MindBody Workouts Analysis

-This project demonstrates how to extract and analyze workout class activity data from MindBody.com using BeautifulSoup, pandas, and matplotlib for reporting and analysis.

-## Overview

-The goal of this project is to analyze workout class data from MindBody.com.
-The analysis includes extracting data from HTML files, cleaning and preprocessing the data, and generating various visualizations to gain insights into the workout schedule.
+# Workout Report and Visualizations

+This Streamlit app displays your workout history and visualizations based on data from Mindbody.com.

-## Tools and Libraries
+## Features

-- **BeautifulSoup**: For parsing HTML and extracting data.
+- Display workout history
-- **pandas**: For data manipulation and analysis.
+- Visualize workout data
-- **matplotlib**: For creating visualizations.
+- Filter workouts by class name and date range

-## Data Extraction
+## Usage

-The data is extracted from HTML files using BeautifulSoup.
-The relevant information such as day, month, year, category, class name, location, time of day, and duration is extracted and stored in a pandas DataFrame.
+1. Run the Streamlit app:
+    ```bash
+    streamlit run app.py
+    ```

+2. Open your web browser and go to `http://localhost:8501` to view the app.

-## Data Cleaning and Preprocessing
+## Data Preparation

 The extracted data is cleaned and preprocessed to ensure it is in a suitable format for analysis.
 This includes:
-- Splitting the `month_year` column into separate `month` and `year` columns.
-- Converting the `day` column to numeric.
-- Converting the `time_of_day` column to datetime.
+- Converting the `time_of_day` column to string and handling missing values.
-- Converting the `duration` column to timedelta.
+- Converting the `month` and `year` columns to string.
-- Handling missing values in the `class_name` and `time_of_day` columns.
+- Handling missing values in the `class_name` column.
+- Extracting the location from the `location` column.

-## Visualizations
+## Feature Building

+The following features are built to enhance the analysis:
 - **Number of Classes per Year**: A bar chart showing the number of classes each year.
+- **Class Distribution by Time of Day**: A visualization showing the distribution of classes throughout the day.
+- **Class Attendance Trends**: Analysis of attendance trends over time.

-## Conclusion
+## Contributing

-This project provides a comprehensive analysis of workout class data from MindBody.com.
-By extracting, cleaning, and visualizing the data, we can gain valuable insights into the workout schedule and class distribution.

-Feel free to explore the notebook and modify the analysis as needed.
-If you have any questions or suggestions, please open an issue or submit a pull request.
+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.

+&copy; CodeRod Solutions LLC